vifreefly/kimuraframework/README.md

 ## Installation
 Kimurai requires Ruby version `>= 2.5.0`.
 Supported platforms: `Linux` and `Mac OS X`.

-1) If your system doesn't have appropriate Ruby version, install it:
+1) If your system doesn't have the appropriate Ruby version, install it:

 <details/>
   <summary>Ubuntu 18.04</summary>